On the oscillations of the modulus of Rudin-Shapiro polynomials around the middle of their ranges

-This extends the main result in [12] from the case $I := [0,2\pi)$ to the case $I = [\alpha,\beta] \subset [0,2\pi]$.
-In our proof of Theorem 2.1 we combine ideas used in [12] and a classical result of Erd\H os and Tur\'an [14] with a constant improved recently by Soundararajan [19].
+This extends the main result in [12] from the case of the interval $I := [0,2\pi)$ to the case of the interval $I = [\alpha,\beta] \subset [0,2\pi]$.
+In our proof of Theorem 2.1 we combine ideas used in [11] and a classical result of Erd\H os and Tur\'an [13] with a constant improved recently by Soundararajan [19].

 \head 3.
 Lemmas \endhead

 In the proof of Theorem 2.1 we need the lemma below stated and proved as Lemma 3.1 in [9].